michael1308/inventree-adv-sheet-labels/README.md

 Make sure that the layout codes (the strings before the colon) are UNIQUE, otherwise the plugin will not work.

-To install the plugin in your InvenTree instance, simply enter **YOUR** repository link instead of the package name in the installation modal.
+To install the modified plugin in your InvenTree instance, simply enter **YOUR** repository link instead of the package name in the installation modal.
 Example with this repository:

 ![Install plugin from VCS](images/install_from_vcs.png)